The Lamb Lies Down on Broadway: Tour

 The tour featured at the time some of the biggest instruments used by the band, including Rutherford's double-neck Rickenbacker and the largest drum kit ever used by Collins.
-The tour's stage show involved three backdrop screens that displayed 1,450 slides, designed by Geoffrey Shaw, from eight projectors and a laser lighting display.
-Banks recalled the slides only came close to working perfectly on four or five occasions.
-The tour was the high point of Gabriel's use of theatrics and costumes.
-He changed his appearance with a short haircut and styled facial hair and dressed as Rael in a leather jacket, T-shirt and jeans.
+The stage show involved a laser lighting display and three backdrop screens that displayed 1,450 slides designed by Geoffrey Shaw and Theo Botschuijver that were stored on 18 different cassettes and displayed using eight carousel projectors.
+Banks and Collins recalled the slides only came close to working perfectly on only four or five occasions.
+Roadies made the stage and venue as dark as possible to maximise the effect of the various stunts and lighting tricks.
+Gabriel changed his appearance with a short haircut and styled facial hair and dressed as Rael in a leather jacket, T-shirt and jeans.
 During "The Lamia", he surrounded himself with a spinning cone-like structure decorated with images of snakes.
 In the last verse, the cone would collapse to reveal Gabriel wearing a body suit that glowed from lights placed under the stage.
 "The Colony of Slippermen" featured Gabriel as one of the Slippermen, covered in lumps with inflatable genitalia that emerged onto the stage by crawling out of a penis-shaped tube.
-Gabriel recalled the difficulty in placing his microphone near his mouth whilst he was in the costume.
-For "it.", an explosion set off twin strobe lights that reveal Gabriel and a dummy figure dressed identically on each side of the stage, leaving the audience clueless as to which was real.
+Gabriel had difficulty placing his microphone near his mouth whilst he was in the costume.
+Even on those occasions when Gabriel's mouth reached the microphone, and he did not get stuck coming out of the tube or trip and fall due to the poor visibility, he was too out of breath from his struggles with the costume to sing properly.
+Between the end of "In the Rapids" and the start of "it.", an explosion set off twin strobe lights that revealed Gabriel and a dummy figure dressed identically on each side of the stage, leaving the audience clueless as to which was real.
+Gabriel had a life mask of his face made of plaster, and took it to a barber several times so its hair matched with his own.
 The performance ended with Gabriel vanishing from the stage in a flash of light and a puff of smoke.
-At the final concert, roadie Geoff Banks acted as the dummy on stage, wearing nothing but a leather jacket.
+At the final concert roadie Geoff Banks acted as the dummy on stage, wearing nothing but a leather jacket.
+Banks felt this prank was in poor taste.